-Description Impact How we are managing the risk An incident resulting in the extended cessation of operations of some production capacity at a Urenco facility.
-Urenco operates in an environment that is subject to a wide range of health, safety and environment laws, regulations and standards.
+An incident resulting in the extended cessation of operations of some production capacity at a Urenco facility.

+Urenco operates in an environment that is subject to a wide range of health, safety and environment laws, regulations and standards

 Failure to comply with these requirements could result in regulatory enforcement action, which would likely adversely impact our employees, result in the imposition of restrictions on how we operate and potentially prove detrimental to our reputation.

+How we are managing the risk

-Safety is of paramount importance at Urenco.
-We ensure safety in planning and design, and monitor safety rigorously through leading indicators such as observations, inspections, assessments, safety meetings and training, 5S methodology compliance, and Health &amp; Safety audits.
-Safety Key Performance Indicators are regularly reviewed and findings from incidents are communicated across the business to increase organisational awareness We work closely with regulatory bodies to ensure the safe, continuous operation of our sites Each Urenco site has an excellence plan which is owned at licensee level to address and monitor any weaknesses or adverse trends that are identified
+- Safety is of paramount importance at Urenco.
+We ensure safety in planning and design, and monitor safety rigorously through leading indicators such as observations, inspections, assessments, safety meetings and training, 5S methodology compliance, and Health & Safety audits. - Safety Key Performance Indicators are regularly reviewed and findings from incidents are communicated across the business to increase organisational awareness - We work closely with regulatory bodies to ensure the safe, continuous operation of our sites - Each Urenco site has an excellence plan which is owned at licensee level to address and monitor any weaknesses or adverse trends that are identified